LIPS-scheme/lips/REFERENCE.md

 (read-bytevector! bytevector port start) (read-bytevector! bytevector port start end)

-Function read next bytes from binary input port and write them into byte vector. if not start is specified it start to write into 0 position of the vector until the end or end the vector if no end is specified.
+Reads next bytes from binary input port and write them into byte vector. if not start is specified it start to write into 0 position of the vector until the end or end the vector if no end is specified.
 ```